MattiasKallio/snillrik-settings/README.md

 ## Redirect profile
 Select a page to redirect the profile link to, (the one in the admin bar etc.)

+## Login logo
+Use the custom logo as login logo.
+If you have a logo in the customizer, it will be used.
+If not, the default logo will be used.

 ## Titles on pages
 Filter the_title -function to not show a title if there is a H1 in content.
 The Idea is that if you have a large image or other stuff that you want above the title, you just add a H1 where you want it and the automatic one will not be shown.

 ## Admin toolbar in frontend
 Does not show the toolbar in fronted.
+You can select witch roles that should still see it.

 ## E-mails
 Redirect all emails to admin to ensure that customers or users get no emails.